 NCES College Navigator: The National Center for Education Statistics is the government body that collects data about colleges.
 Like others, this site allows you to build and save a list of colleges.
 It also includes a link to the U.S. Department of Education’s College Affordability and Transparency Center, which can provide information on the cost of colleges.

 CaliforniaColleges.edu: A launching point for researching public and private four-year and two-year colleges in California.
 Includes links about CalGrants.
 Created by the state of California.

 UC Freshman Admission: The University of California’s site for information on Freshman admission.
 Includes a link to the online application itself which will be open from October 1 through November 30.
 Also, check out the UC Information Center for detailed admission and enrollment data reports.
 In addition, this matrix compares/contrasts freshmen admission practices at each of the UC campuses, including information on which campuses admit by major and what SAT Subject tests may be recommended, depending on your major.

-CSU Mentor: Information on applying to the California State University system.
+Cal State Apply: Information on applying to the California State University system.
 Includes weblinks to specific colleges, the CSU Eligibility Index (find out if your grades and test scores make you eligible), and impacted majors and campuses.
 Includes a link to the online application itself that will be open from October 1 through November 30.

 Colleges that Change Lives: Based on a book written by Loren Pope, this collection of 40 colleges was chosen for certain distinguishing characteristics, including small class sizes, faculty dedicated to working with undergraduates, and a residential community that emphasizes engaged learning and personal growth both on and off campus.